The topological Atiyah-Segal map: Introduction

 \section{Introduction}

 In the 1950s and 1960s, Atiyah and Segal studied a construction that associates a vector bundle to each (complex) representation of a group $G$.
 This construction yields a map

 from the complex representation ring of $G$ to the complex $K$--theory of its classifying space $BG$.
-The simplest form of the Atiyah--Segal Completion Theorem~\cite{Atiyah-char-coh, Atiyah-Segal} states that when $G$ is a compact Lie group, this map becomes an isomorphism after completing $R[G]$ at its augmentation ideal.
+The classical Atiyah--Segal Completion Theorem~\cite{Atiyah-Segal} states that when $G$ is a compact Lie group, this map becomes an isomorphism after completing $R[G]$ at its augmentation ideal.

-We introduce an analogous map for infinite discrete groups, where the topology of the representation spaces $\Hom(G, \GL_n (\bbC))$ plays a key role.
+We introduce an analogous map for infinite discrete groups, where the topology of the representation spaces $\Hom(G, U(n))$ plays a key role.
 Loosely speaking, this map assigns to a spherical family of representations the $K$--theory class of the associated vector bundle

 with holonomy $\rho$.
 See Section~\ref{TAS-sec} for the definition of $E_{\rho} $, and a more precise statement along these lines (Theorem~\ref{TAS}).
-The construction ${\rho} \goesto E_{\rho}$ was considered previously by Ramras--Willett--Yu~\cite{RWY}, where it was used to study the (strong) Novikov conjecture, and by Baird--Ramras~\cite{Baird-Ramras-smoothing}, where it was used to obtain cohomological lower bounds on the homotopy groups of spaces of flat, unitary connections.
+The construction ${\rho} \goesto E_{\rho}$ was considered previously in~\cite{RWY}, where it was used to study the (strong) Novikov conjecture, and in~\cite{Baird-Ramras-smoothing}, where it was used to obtain cohomological lower bounds on the homotopy groups of spaces of flat, unitary connections.

-The appropriate context for this construction is that of \e{deformation} $K$--\e{theory}, as studied in~\cite{Lawson-thesis, Lawson-prod, Lawson-simul, Ramras-excision, Ramras-surface, Ramras-stable-moduli}.
-The reduced, unitary deformation $K$--theory of a group $G$ can be thought of as the homotopy group completion $\Omega B\Rep(G)$, where $\Rep(G)$ is the topological monoid
+The appropriate context for this construction is that of \e{deformation} $K$--\e{theory}.
+The most down-to-earth description of the deformation $K$--theory of a group $G$ is that it arises from the homotopy group completion $\Omega B\Rep(G)$, where $\Rep(G)$ is the topological monoid

 with block sum of matrices as the monoid operation.
-(A small adjustment is needed to get the correct homotopy group in dimension zero; see Section~\ref{Kdef-sec}.)
+In particular, in positive degrees the reduced deformation $K$--theory groups $\rK_* (G)$ agree with the homotopy groups of $\Omega B\Rep(G)$.
+This is discussed in detail in Section~\ref{Kdef-sec}, where $\Omega B\Rep(G)$ is compared to more highly structured models for deformation $K$--theory.
 General linear deformation $K$--theory is obtained by replacing $\U(n)$ by $\GL(n) = \GL_n (\bbC)$.
 The (reduced, unitary) topological Atiyah--Segal map is a homomorphism